 Now we come to implementing the three pieces of information mentioned earlier.

 Why do screen size and throw distance matter?
 Or: What is throw ratio?

-Projectors have a very important specification called "throw ratio".
+Projectors have a very important specification called "throw ratio."
 Throw ratio is a specification that is determined by the first two pieces of information in the equation:

-- How wide the screen is
+- How wide is the screen?

 Projector screens merit a whole buying guide of their own.
 However, at this point, many of you will be understandably wondering, “If I'm starting from scratch, how should I know what screen size to get?”
 A quick, and very rough, rule of thumb is to multiply the distance of the “least-favored viewer”—i.e., the person farthest from the screen—by 1/5.
 So, if your LFV will be sitting 50 feet away, you'll need a screen that is 10 feet high.

 But what if you don't know?
 Or what if the projector is being used on the go?
 Every effort should be made to find out, since there is no “standard” throw ratio, nor is there a standard screen size.
-On paper, multimedia projectors with built-in lenses don't appear to vary a ton.
+On paper, multimedia projectors with built-in lenses don't appear to vary much.
 They mostly range from somewhere between 1.3:1 to 3:1, whereas a fixed installation projector with interchangeable lenses might have lens options ranging from 0.8:1 up to 15:1.
 You might have decided, since they're all about the same, to risk it.
-This might work, but remember that even exceeding only a foot on a 10-foot screen can lead to a critical part of the presentation being cut off.
+This might work, but remember that even exceeding by only a foot on a 10-foot screen can lead to a critical part of the presentation being cut off.

 Finally, keep in mind, throw is based on native aspect ratio.
 If, for some reason, you are setting the projector to a narrower aspect ratio than native, the projector will effectively have a longer throw.